fourhu/pulsar-admin-openapi-go/docs/NonPersistentReplicatorStats.md

 HasMsgThroughputOut returns a boolean if a field has been set.

+### GetReplicationDelayInSeconds

+`func (o *NonPersistentReplicatorStats) GetReplicationDelayInSeconds() int64`

+GetReplicationDelayInSeconds returns the ReplicationDelayInSeconds field if non-nil, zero value otherwise.

+### GetReplicationDelayInSecondsOk

+`func (o *NonPersistentReplicatorStats) GetReplicationDelayInSecondsOk() (*int64, bool)`

+GetReplicationDelayInSecondsOk returns a tuple with the ReplicationDelayInSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReplicationDelayInSeconds

+`func (o *NonPersistentReplicatorStats) SetReplicationDelayInSeconds(v int64)`

+SetReplicationDelayInSeconds sets ReplicationDelayInSeconds field to given value.

+### HasReplicationDelayInSeconds

+`func (o *NonPersistentReplicatorStats) HasReplicationDelayInSeconds() bool`

+HasReplicationDelayInSeconds returns a boolean if a field has been set.

+### GetMsgRateIn

+`func (o *NonPersistentReplicatorStats) GetMsgRateIn() float64`

+GetMsgRateIn returns the MsgRateIn field if non-nil, zero value otherwise.

+### GetMsgRateInOk

+`func (o *NonPersistentReplicatorStats) GetMsgRateInOk() (*float64, bool)`

+GetMsgRateInOk returns a tuple with the MsgRateIn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMsgRateIn

+`func (o *NonPersistentReplicatorStats) SetMsgRateIn(v float64)`

+SetMsgRateIn sets MsgRateIn field to given value.

+### HasMsgRateIn

+`func (o *NonPersistentReplicatorStats) HasMsgRateIn() bool`

+HasMsgRateIn returns a boolean if a field has been set.

+### GetMsgRateOut

+`func (o *NonPersistentReplicatorStats) GetMsgRateOut() float64`

+GetMsgRateOut returns the MsgRateOut field if non-nil, zero value otherwise.

+### GetMsgRateOutOk

+`func (o *NonPersistentReplicatorStats) GetMsgRateOutOk() (*float64, bool)`

+GetMsgRateOutOk returns a tuple with the MsgRateOut field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMsgRateOut

+`func (o *NonPersistentReplicatorStats) SetMsgRateOut(v float64)`

+SetMsgRateOut sets MsgRateOut field to given value.

+### HasMsgRateOut

+`func (o *NonPersistentReplicatorStats) HasMsgRateOut() bool`

+HasMsgRateOut returns a boolean if a field has been set.

-### GetOutboundConnectedSince
+### GetMsgRateExpired

-`func (o *NonPersistentReplicatorStats) GetOutboundConnectedSince() string`
+`func (o *NonPersistentReplicatorStats) GetMsgRateExpired() float64`

-GetOutboundConnectedSince returns the OutboundConnectedSince field if non-nil, zero value otherwise.
+GetMsgRateExpired returns the MsgRateExpired field if non-nil, zero value otherwise.

-### GetOutboundConnectedSinceOk
+### GetMsgRateExpiredOk

-`func (o *NonPersistentReplicatorStats) GetOutboundConnectedSinceOk() (*string, bool)`
+`func (o *NonPersistentReplicatorStats) GetMsgRateExpiredOk() (*float64, bool)`

-GetOutboundConnectedSinceOk returns a tuple with the OutboundConnectedSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMsgRateExpiredOk returns a tuple with the MsgRateExpired field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOutboundConnectedSince
+### SetMsgRateExpired

-`func (o *NonPersistentReplicatorStats) SetOutboundConnectedSince(v string)`
+`func (o *NonPersistentReplicatorStats) SetMsgRateExpired(v float64)`

-SetOutboundConnectedSince sets OutboundConnectedSince field to given value.
+SetMsgRateExpired sets MsgRateExpired field to given value.

-### HasOutboundConnectedSince
+### HasMsgRateExpired

-`func (o *NonPersistentReplicatorStats) HasOutboundConnectedSince() bool`
+`func (o *NonPersistentReplicatorStats) HasMsgRateExpired() bool`

-HasOutboundConnectedSince returns a boolean if a field has been set.
+HasMsgRateExpired returns a boolean if a field has been set.

 ### GetOutboundConnection